 The Foundation is committed to safeguarding from harm those children and vulnerable adults that may come into contact with its staff members and employees of the Group during the course of its charitable work, including work with its charitable partners.
-It recognises that the welfare of children and vulnerable adults is paramount and that no individual or group should be treated any less favourably than others when it comes to accessing services particular to their needs.
+It recognises that the welfare of children and adults at risk is paramount and that no individual or group should be treated any less favourably than others when it comes to accessing services particular to their needs.

-The Foundation believes that all children and vulnerable adults have the right to protection from all types of abuse and neglect without discrimination on the basis of gender, ethnicity, disability, sexuality or belief.
-This policy is supplemented by the Foundation's Working with Children and Vulnerable Adults Q & A and refers to the Group's Equality and Diversity Policy Statement.
+The Foundation believes that all children and adults at risk have the right to protection from all types of abuse and neglect without discrimination on the basis of gender, ethnicity, disability, sexuality or belief.
+This policy is supplemented by the Foundation’s Working with Children and Vulnerable Adults Q & A and refers to the Group’s Equality and Diversity Policy Statement.

 About this policy

 This policy applies to all trustees, staff members and contractors (Staff) of the Foundation and any employees of the Group who volunteer or take part in charitable events coordinated by the Foundation involving children or adults at risk (Volunteers).

 This policy is made available on the Foundation’s website to be accessed by Staff, Volunteers, charitable partners, beneficiaries and their families and members of the public.